KRFOSS/kali-docs/arm/kali-linux-efikamx/index.md

 1. Get a nice fast 8 GB (or more) SD card.
 Class 10 cards are highly recommended.
 2. Download the Kali Linux EfikaMX image from our [downloads](https://www.offensive-security.com/kali-linux-vmware-arm-image-download/) area.
 3. Use the **dd** utility to image this file to your SD card.
-In our example, we assume the storage device is located at /dev/sdb. **Change this as needed.**
+In our example, we assume the storage device is located at /dev/sdb. **Change this as needed**.

 {{% notice info %}}
 **Alert!** This process will wipe out your SD card.
 If you choose the wrong storage device, you may wipe out your computers hard disk.